Rollas Helping Rollas Bursary Program

 Addressing Accessibility and Giving Back to Our Community

-At Rolla Skate Club we are creating a global movement to empower women.
+At Rolla Skate Club we are creating a global movement to empower strong skaters.
 And we’re using roller skates to do it.
-We want women to be as powerful in their life, community and business as they are on their roller skates.
+We want skaters to be as powerful in their life, community and business as they are on their roller skates.

 We are a community within a larger community and believe in giving back and making a difference through charitable works, inclusion and accessibility.